dynamsoft-docs/document-normalizer-docs-mobile/programming/android/samples/helloworld.md

 # HelloWorld Sample

-The Android Helloworld sample illustrates how to create the simplest video streaming document normalizing app with Dynamsoft Document Normalizer (DDN) Android SDK.
+The Android HelloWorld sample illustrates how to create the simplest video streaming document normalizing app with Dynamsoft Document Normalizer (DDN) Android SDK.

 View the samples

 - <a href="https://github.com/Dynamsoft/document-normalizer-mobile-samples/tree/main/android/java/HelloWorld/" target="_blank">Java (Android) HelloWorld</a>

-For more details about how to get started with Dynamsoft Document Normalizer, please view the [user guide]({{ site.android }}user-guide.html).
+For more details about how to get started with Dynamsoft Document Normalizer, please view the [`user guide`]({{ site.android }}user-guide.html).